Fill your College Details

 path: "/mnt/data"

-accessModes: Specifies how the volume can be accessed (ReadWriteOnce, ReadOnlyMany, ReadWriteMany).
+accessModes: it defines how the volume can be accessed.
+(ReadWriteOnce, ReadOnlyMany, ReadWriteMany).

 storageClassName: Defines the storage type.